 - Applied Mathematics for Mechanical Engineering

-The central question of the Mechadynamic Lab’s research is how can we design and predict the response of an assembled structure that contains strong nonlinearities.
+The central question of the Tribomechadynamic Lab’s research is how can we design and predict the response of an assembled structure that contains strong nonlinearities.
 This research is strongly motivated by the aerospace, defense, and automotive industries.
-To this end, the focus of the Mechadynamic lab’s recent research has been constitutive modeling for impact dynamics, joint mechanics, the application of additive manufacturing for designing system level assemblies, and the application of a branch of complex number theory (termed hyper dual numbers) to developing parameterized models.
+To this end, the focus of the Tribomechadynamic Lab’s recent research has been constitutive modeling for impact dynamics, joint mechanics, the application of additive manufacturing for designing system level assemblies, and the application of a branch of complex number theory (termed hyper dual numbers) to developing parameterized models.

-New: current opportunities in the Mechadynamics Lab are now listed under the “Opportunites” tab!
+Open Positions.
+Current opportunities in the Tribomechadynamics Lab are now listed under the “Opportunites” tab!